foundev/foundev.github.io/_posts/2020-02-03-getting-started-cassandra-part1.md

 This is harder and involves more work and more options, but I'm going to discuss the way that gets you into the least amount of trouble operationally.

-* make sure _none_ of the drivers you use to connect to cassnadra are using DowngradingConsistencyRetryPolicy, or using the maligned withUsedHostsPerRemoteDc, especially allowRemoteDCsForLocalConsistencyLevel, as this may cause your driver to send requests to the remote data center before it's populated with data.
+* make sure _none_ of the drivers you use to connect to Cassandra are using DowngradingConsistencyRetryPolicy, or using the maligned withUsedHostsPerRemoteDc, especially allowRemoteDCsForLocalConsistencyLevel, as this may cause your driver to send requests to the remote data center before it's populated with data.
 * switch `endpoint_snitch` on each node to GossipingPropertyFileSnitch
 * set dc in cassandra-rackdc.properties.
 Set to be whatever dc you want that node to be in.
 Ignore rack until you really need it, 8/10 people that use racks do it wrong the first time, and it's slightly painful to unwind.
 * bootstrap each node in the new data center.